 Response times

-• Airline API response times and
+• Travel supplier API response times and

 • Duffel overhead (latency)

-While we continuously work in minimising our overhead latency - in practice, response times can vary widely between airlines.
-By default, the Duffel API will attempt to return results for search within 20s, although this can be extended using the supplier timeout option.
-Some operations on the airline APIs can occasionally be slow so we allow incoming requests to take up to 120s.
-In order to ensure you don't time out on your side we recommend setting your HTTP client timeout to something slightly higher, eg 130s.
+Some operations (such as order and booking creation) on the supplier APIs can occasionally be slow so we allow incoming requests to take up to 120s.
+In order to ensure you don't time out on your side we recommend setting your HTTP client timeout to something slightly higher, e.g. 130s.

 Additionally, the Duffel API offers a range of parameters that allow fine-tuning requests, to accommodate to the speed and content needs of each user case (e.g. this guide covers the best practices to consider when building a flight search experience).